aivus/homey-validate-action/README.md

 # Validate Homey App

+> This GitHub Action is deprecated and is no longer maintained.
+Please use [athombv/github-action-homey-app-validate](https://github.com/marketplace/actions/homey-app-validate) instead.

 This GitHub Action checks that Athom Homey application ready to publish by the Homey CLI tool.

 This GitHub action runs `homey app validate -l publish` command